The Ladykillers (1955 film): Plot

 Stalling, the gangsters try to convince Mrs. Wilberforce that she will be considered an accomplice for holding the cash.
 Marcus asserts that the heist was a victimless crime as insurance will cover all the losses and the police will probably not even accept the money back.
 Mrs. Wilberforce wavers, but eventually she rallies, and the criminals decide they must kill her.
 No one wants to do it, so they draw lots using matchsticks.
 The Major loses, but he tries to make a run for it with the cash.

 While Mrs. Wilberforce dozes off, the criminals double-cross each other and end up killing one another in rapid succession.
-The Major falls off the roof of the house after being chased by Louis, Harry attempts to escape with the money, but he is killed by One-Round, and One-Round is killed by Louis after he leaves his gun's safety catch on and fails to shoot Louis and Marcus.
-Marcus kills Louis by luring him down a ladder by the bridge overlooking the railway and dislodging it, causing Louis to fall into a passing railway wagon.
-Before falling into the carriage, Louis fires a last shot at Marcus which nearly hits him.
-Within moments, Marcus himself is struck on the head by a changing railway signal, and his body drops into another wagon.
-All the other bodies have been dumped into railway wagons passing behind the house and are now far away.
+The Major falls off the roof of the house after being chased by Louis.
+Harry attempts to escape with the money, but he is killed by One-Round.
+One-Round tries to shoot Louis, but leaves his gun's safety catch on and Marcus kills him.
+The bodies have been dumped into railway wagons passing under a catwalk bridge behind the house and are now far away.
+Marcus kills Louis by luring him down a ladder by the bridge and dislodging it, causing Louis to fall into a wagon.
+Before falling into the wagon, Louis fires a last shot at Marcus which nearly hits him.
+Within moments, Marcus himself is struck on the head by a changing railway signal arm, and his body drops into another wagon.

 Mrs. Wilberforce is now left alone with the plunder.
 She goes to the police station, but they do not believe her story.
 They humour her, telling her to "keep the money".
 She is puzzled but finally relents and returns home.
-Along the way, she leaves a banknote of large denomination with a perplexed starving artist.
+Along the way, she leaves a banknote of large denomination with a perplexed poor artist.